michaelsainz/GHAdmin/README.md

 Welcome to the GHAdmin community!

-GHAdmin is a Powershell module design to make administration of both your GitHub Enterprise and GitHub.com a little easier.
+GHAdmin is a Powershell module designed to make administration of both your GitHub Enterprise and GitHub.com a little easier.
 Of course you can use the GUI, but sometimes the CLI is better.

 There are a lot of features that we want to add including -